codemucker/tool-manager/README.md

 # Design

 see [OVERVIEW.md](./docs/OVERVIEW.md)

+## Codebase Intelligence (`.llm` Directory)
+To ensure the codebase is easy to understand for both human developers and AI assistants, this project uses a special `.llm` directory.
+This directory contains a "map" of the codebase, providing high-level context that is crucial for effective development and maintenance.

+The files inside `.llm` are Markdown files (`.md`) that mirror the project's `bin` and `lib-shared` structure.
+Each file documents a corresponding script or library and contains:
+1.  **YAML Frontmatter**: Structured metadata at the top of the file (e.g., `title`, `purpose`, `dependencies`) for quick, accurate lookups by tools and LLMs.
+2.  **Markdown Body**: A human-readable explanation of the code's design philosophy, key logic, and usage examples.

+This hybrid approach allows an AI to quickly grasp the architecture and intent of the code without having to parse the entire source every time.
+It serves as a living, high-level documentation of the project's design principles.

 # Contributing
 Pull requests are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on setup, coding style, and the pull request workflow.